-The journey to find a sustainable denim producer has taken us a long time but we are thrilled to now be working with SAITEX in Vietnam a denim factory that goes over and above the call of duty.
+The journey to finding a sustainable denim producer took ELK some time, though we found the perfect match in 2019 when we began working with SAITEX, a denim factory in Vietnam that goes over and above the call of duty.
 Cleaning up the denim industry by embracing innovation, SAITEX is on a mission to change the way the fashion industry approaches traditional production.
 From recycling water to repurposing waste, reducing energy consumption and embracing renewable resources, find out how this certified B-Corporation is leading the way.

 SAITEX recycles 98% of its water so that it is clean enough to drink.
 This means one pair of SAITEX denim jeans uses 1.5L of water after recycling versus the 80L traditional denim Jeans would require in a standard process.
 Thanks to their closed water system, each year they save 430 million litres of water - equal to the annual water consumption of 432,000 people.

 SAITEX is building a sustainable legacy brick by brick.
 All denim production creates a byproduct called sludge, this byproduct is mixed with concrete to create bricks which are then used to build affordable housing.
 Ten homes have been built so far.

 SAITEX are committed to conserving energy and have reduced their usage by 13 million kilowatt-hours per year, in addition to this they have reduced carbon emissions by nearly 80%, here is how they have done it:

 Denim jeans are 85% air-dried, unlike traditional denim that is dried in high electricity consuming driers.